 We hiked a short way down the road to an small store with two old men right out of the movie deliverance, there we used a pay phone to call home.
 But the dime deposited into the slot marker 5-10-25 wasn't enough as to our great surprise it was a long distance call.
-A couple of quarters later, David's mother was on her way with a pickup truck.
+A couple of quarters later, David's mother was on her way with the family Ford station wagon.
 Yes this was in the days before cell phones.

-I can't even image what the men in the store or David's mother thought as she never said a word, but to us four Carolina boys exploring our world, it wasn't a big deal at all that we had traveled nearly 34 miles by canoe in an afternoon.
+I can't even image what the men in the store or David's mother thought as she never said a word, but to us four Carolina boys exploring our world, it wasn't a big deal at all that we had traveled nearly 14 miles and into South Carolina by canoe in an afternoon.